BLIND CORD SAFETY

 Looped cords have always been a risk for young children; so consider this carefully when buying your blinds.
 We ensure that every single blind that we sell is child safe and confirms with all child-safety regulations.
 In the majority of cases we will recommend that you use “Safe By Design” blinds.
 This type of blind does not need any potentially dangerous cords to operate.

 The ‘Make It Safe’ campaign from the British Blind and Shutter Association has been at the forefront of educating the public and industry for years; which is why we recommend that people watch their helpful safety video.
 The video explains the risks of looped cords, as well as suggesting solutions.

 There are millions of curtains and blinds fitted in the UK with looped cords; all of which pose a potential risk to young children, and even our pets.
 Above all, we encourage all homeowners to review their blinds, seek out alternative safety options and, above all, to be vigilant when supervising young children.

 The safest types of blind are those that are “Safe By Design”, which is to say they are designed to be free of any sort of dangerous cord operation.
-Consequently, tensioned blinds such as our pure™ Pleated, pure™ Pinoleum and Duette® blinds are totally cord-free and child safe, and we also offer the LiteRise® system which allow for Safe By Design freehanging blinds.
+Consequently, tensioned blinds such as our pure™ Pleated, pure™ Pinoleum and Duette® blinds are totally cord-free and child safe.
+We also offer the LiteRise® system which allow for Safe By Design freehanging blinds.

-In the event that we must fit blinds with looped cords, such as roller blinds, Venetian blinds or pinoleum blinds with a classic oak headrail.
-Then we will always make sure that we install the required safety devices along with the blinds.
+In the event that we must fit blinds with looped cords, such as roller blinds, Venetian blinds or pinoleum blinds with a classic oak headrail; we will always make sure that we install the required safety devices along with the blinds.

-These can range from cleats next to the blind which allow for the cord to be tied off to a safe length, connectors that convert a looped cord into a single cord, breakaway connectors that come apart when subjected to pressure and retractable cords that disappear back into the blind after operation.
+There are a range of options available.
+From cleats next to the blind which allow for the cord to be tied off to a safe length; connectors that convert a looped cord into a single cord; breakaway connectors that come apart when subjected to pressure; and retractable cords that disappear back into the blind after operation.